-More on Teaching TQM, TPS, Lean, and Kaizen to Doctors in Japan Part 3 in a series
+More on Teaching TQM, TPS, Lean, and Kaizen to Doctors in Japan

 As I was blogging about before, Toyota has been deeply influenced by “Total Quality Management” and that's still terminology that they use and teach today.